ppdouble/springboot-grpc-server-sample/README.md

 > automatically.
 This annotation should only be added to implementations of
 > BindableService (GrpcService-ImplBase).

+The starter will add service to grpc server automatically.

 ## source folder and target folder

 ```xml